CCurl/c4/README.md

 ```

 ## Temporary variables (registers):
+- Trmporary variables/registers are named r0..r9 (case-sensitive).
-- Temporary variables are allocated in sets of 10.
+- They are allocated in sets of 10.
 - They are completely under the control of the programmer.
 - They are not built into the call sequence, so they can be accessed across words.
 - They are not set or retrieved using @ and !.
 - There are 5 special operations for temp variables: read, set, increment, decrement, and increment-cell
-- The words to manage temps are: +tmps, r0..r9, s0..s9, c0..c9, i0..i9, d0..d9 and -tmps
+- The words to manage temps are: +tmps, rX, sX, cX, iX, dX and -tmps, where x is [0..9].
-  - +tmps: allocate 10 new temps
+  - +tmps: allocate 10 new temps, r0 .. r9
   - rX: push the value of temp #X onto the stack (read)
   - sX: pop the new value for temp #X off the stack (set)
   - iX: increment temp #X